JSAbrahams/mamba/doc/error_handling.md

 As such, we aim to address the above concerns by using a more explicit system of error handling outlined below.
 In general we:

-* Handle errors where they occur
+* Wish to handle errors where the occur in an explicit manner, or,
-* We explicitly state that an expression might throw an error
+* We explicitly state that an expression or statement (or function or method) might throw an error.
+This creates a visual stack trace within the codebase itself, so anyone who reads the code knows where an error might originate from without even having to compile the and run the code.

 Say we have the following error class: